• Skip to primary navigation

 4 - Cabbage Noodles

-Cabbage noodles are a unique and delicious way to incorporate more vegetables into your mealtime routine.
+Cabbage noodles are a delicious way to incorporate more vegetables into your mealtime routine.

 Although they look like typical pasta, their taste and texture are completely different; cabbage noodles have the crunchy firmness of coleslaw, with a hint of sweetness from the cabbage.